scerioli/Global-Preferences-Survey/Article/Article.md

 From this, one could therefore assume that the economic development is the country-level indicator associated with higher changes in gender differences, rather than the gender development of a country.
 From such a simple analysis is therefore not possible to extract any information regarding the reason for higher gender differences in more economically developed countries.
 We can only see that, for countries with similar economics, those differences don't exist regardless of how gender developed that countries are.
 The reason behind the differences might be related to purely economical conditions, that would also make sense since the gender differences here studied are "economical preferences".
 Can it be that the differences arise where the economic is more developed because of marketing reasons?
 After all, all the economics here analysed are based on capitalistic systems, meaning that the bigger the economic, the bigger the market.
 It is an interesting hypothesis that would require further analysis.

-## Multicollenearity of the data
+## Multicollenearity of the data and DAG

-[Theorem used and multicollenearity]
+[Theorem used for residuals and multicollenearity]

+[Spurious Regressions and Near-Multicollinearity]

+[Frisch–Waugh–Lovell theorem uses inversed matrix that is going to be close to zero in case of collinearity]

+[OLS Assumptions in Multiple Regression and their violation]

+Table S4?

 # 3. Discussion and conclusions